irgroup-classrooms/dis08-ws2526/labs/02/dataset.md

 - How do education or health indicators influence HDI rankings?

 ### Next Steps for Integration
+- Export the relevant table from Wikipedia into a structured format (e.g., CSV) using copy–paste or automated tools.
+- Remove footnotes, annotations, and non-numeric symbols from the Wikipedia data.
-- Clean country names and resolve naming inconsistencies.
+- Clean country names and resolve naming inconsistencies between datasets.
+- Add or verify ISO country codes for reliable linking.
-- Select matching years across datasets.
+- Select matching years across datasets to ensure temporal consistency.
-- Normalize or scale indicators for comparison.
+- Normalize or scale indicators where necessary for comparison.
-- Merge datasets using country code as a key.
+- Merge the datasets using ISO country codes as a common key.

 ---

 ## 3. FAIR Principles Review

 ### Findable
-- ✅ Easily searchable via the World Bank Open Data portal
+:white_check_mark: Easily searchable via the World Bank Open Data portal
-- ✅ Rich metadata and indicator descriptions provided
+:white_check_mark: Rich metadata and indicator descriptions provided

 ### Accessible
-- ✅ Publicly downloadable without registration
+:white_check_mark: Publicly downloadable without registration
-- ✅ API access available for programmatic use
+:white_check_mark: API access available for programmatic use

 ### Interoperable
-- ✅ Provided in standard formats (CSV, XLS, JSON)
+:white_check_mark: Provided in standard formats (CSV, XLS, JSON)
-- ✅ Compatible with common data analysis tools
+:white_check_mark: Compatible with common data analysis tools

 ### Reusable
-- ✅ Clear open license
+:white_check_mark: Clear open license
-- ✅ Extensive documentation and methodology notes
+:white_check_mark: Extensive documentation and methodology notes
-- ⚠️ Some indicators require domain knowledge to interpret correctly
+:exclamation: Some indicators require domain knowledge to interpret correctly

 ---

 ## 4. Overall Assessment

 The World Development Indicators dataset strongly adheres to the FAIR principles.
 Its global scope, long temporal coverage, and open licensing make it highly suitable for research, education, and data integration projects.
 Challenges mainly relate to data size and indicator complexity rather than accessibility or reuse rights.